 However, the question here is, should beginners use lifting straps.

 The answer is, no, I don’t believe beginners should use lifting straps for two reasons.
 First, beginners are still learning how to lift and should have sound technique before introducing accessories like lifting straps.
 Second, I think a beginner should develop a baseline of strength before using straps.

 In this article, I’ll explain my reasoning why I don’t think a beginner should use lifting straps, when is a good time to start using lifting straps and how to use lifting straps if you’ve not used them yet.

 When someone is first starting out on their iron journey, everything is brand new.
 It can take weeks, or even months, for a new lifter to get proficient in all the different lifts.
 The more complex the lift, the longer it may take.

-Most lifters will pick up on a DB Shrug pretty quick, but a Clean Pull may take quite a bit longer.
+Most lifters will pick up on a Dumbbell Shrug pretty quickly, but a Clean Pull may take quite a bit longer.

 This learning process and the subsequent improvements in the neuromuscular ability of the lifter is actually what leads to most of the “gains” a beginner sees in their first few weeks.